gsantoscomp/react-consumer/README.md

 ## How was it built?

 Tutorial is comming... the commands below will be part of it

     npx create-react-app reactcrud
     cd reactcrud
     yarn add react-router-dom
     yarn add react-bootstrap bootstrap
+    yarn add axios

 ## Available Scripts